skostaras/VeryBadJokes/README.md

 # How to install & run this repository

-We can install the master branch using the following commands:
+You can import the repository using the following command:

     git clone https://github.com/skostaras/VeryBadJokes.git